Easy Homemade Za’atar Spice Recipe

 • Pat the herbs dry using a clean kitchen towel.

-• Lay them flat on a tray lined with towels.
+• Spread them evenly on a tray lined with dry towels or paper towels.

-• Place the tray near a window, avoiding direct sunlight to prevent browning.
+• Place the tray in a well-ventilated area near a window—avoid direct sunlight to prevent discoloration.

-• After a day, remove the towels and flip the herbs to dry them.
+• After 24 hours, remove the towels and gently flip the herbs.

 How to Make Easy Homemade Za’atar Spice Recipe